 SOS Outreach was founded in 1993 to promote positive snowboard culture.
 The program quickly found its footing as a mentorship program, introducing life-changing programs to underserved youth with a focus on snowboarding.
 SOS Outreach now operates 15 locations in nine states, including Oregon.
 For more than 15 years, the organization has introduced snowboarding and skiing to Portland-area kids on the slopes of Mt.
 Hood Meadows.

-The program organizes 12 different outings through the winter for groups of 20 participants and 10 volunteers.
-The day includes coaching and a full day on-snow at Summit Ski Area in the village of Government Camp.
 Being on snow at a mountain engages students in a physical and mental way that takes them out of their environment and challenges them.
 The goal is to give kids who might not otherwise have the opportunity to visit the mountains, let alone snowboard, that experience.